-Our scientific cameras are offered in two package styles: a compact, non-cooled standard package and a hermetically sealed package with a two-stage thermoelectric cooler that cools the CCD.
-The fan-free design limits image blur from vibrations.
+Our cameras are available in two package styles: a compact, non-cooled standard package and a hermetically sealed package with a two-stage thermoelectric cooler that cools the CCD.
+The fan-free design minimizes image blur from vibrations.
 Cooling the camera will reduce the dark current; however, the total dark current is also a function of exposure time.
 For high light levels requiring short exposure times (less than 1 second), a non-cooled camera is generally sufficient.
-A cooled camera is only recommended for applications with low light levels requiring an exposure greater than 1 second.
-Please see the Camera Noise Tab for more details on the various sources of camera noise and how it impacts the choice between a standard and cooled camera.
+A cooled camera is recommended for applications with low light levels requiring an exposure greater than 1 second.
+Please see the Camera Noise tab for more details on the various sources of camera noise and how they impact the